wouteradem/scrape-symfony/README.md

 <dbuser> = vicrau
 <dbpassword> = b1t5mongolab

-Data is imported using the json files which are stored in src/BOL/data
+Data is imported using the json files which are stored in src/BOL/data.
+This cannot be done from the server, instead do it from your localhost.

-$ mongoimport -h ds027809.mongolab.com:27809 -d privacy_commission -c privacycommission -u vicrau -p b1t5mongolab --file [NUMBER].json
+$ mongoimport -h ds027809.mongolab.com:27809 -d privacy_commission -c privacycommission -u vicrau -p b1t5mongolab --file [NUMBER].json --jsonArray